Everything You Need to Know About ICOs

 - Wait for launch day and follow the instructions (you’ll get instructions for the next step after the new registration closes).
 This will generally involve transferring ethereum’s “ether” (the token/cryptocurrency) from MyEtherWallet to the ICO’s public address in exchange for tokens AKA the ICO’s cryptocurrency.
 TIP: To send ether from MyEtherWallet you need to pay for “gas” (ether paid as a transaction fee).
 To send 1 ether you need at least .01 ether set aside for gas (gas is way cheaper than that, but you have to make sure you set aside enough, so .01 is a good rule of thumb).
 In other words, if you want to send 1 ether you’ll actually need at least 1.01 ether in your wallet (to cover the gas).

 - When you are ready to turn your new ICO-based tokens/cryptocurrency back into USD, things can get tricky.
-The company who offered the ICO may offer a service to transfer it back to ether, or you may have to trade the token on a token-to-token exchange who lists the token.
+The company who offered the ICO may offer a service to transfer it back to ether, or you may have to trade the token on a token-to-token exchange that lists the token.
 The specifics differ per ICO.
-I’ll update the process for KIN and Unikoin once I know this information.
+Generally though, you are going to have to sit on your token until it gets listed on an exchange that operates in your region.
+As a resource, CoinMarketCap.com generally lists the exchanges tokens are traded on (so look up your token there and then choose an exchange; See Kin as an example).
+TIP: EtherDelta.com tends to deal in ICOs, so they are generally a good first stop.

 That is the gist of it.
 It can be a little intimidating to go through all those steps and pump your info in along the way, but such is the nature of trading cryptocurrency and buying into an ICO.